DEVELOPMENT OF TRAINING FRAMEWORK

 The National Work Experience Programme offers work experience and employment opportunities for job seekers by providing unpaid placements with businesses for up to four weeks, to a maximum of 25 hours per week.
 It helps jobseekers gain experience and confidence, while demonstrating skills to potential employers.

-Talk to our Stirling Skills team about being a National Work Experience Programme host business to provide an opportunity to give a job seeker the chance to show they could be the right fit for your business!
+Talk to our Training Alliance Group team about being a National Work Experience Programme host business to provide an opportunity to give a job seeker the chance to show they could be the right fit for your business!

 Businesses may be eligible to receive an incentive payment of $300 for hosting a National Work Experience Programme candidate, and if they are offered ongoing employment after the placement, you may also be eligible for a wage subsidy.

 Post Placement Support Services

 Once you have found the right Training Alliance Group client to meet your business needs, our support doesn’t stop there.
 We provide regular contact with both you and our client for the first 6 months of your new employee relationship.
 We are available to discuss any concerns that may arise and assist them to retain employment long term promoting independence.